Vaishnavikhanna/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 <a name="Data"/>
-- *Data after column 3 is the avearge value for every item below*
+- *Data After Column 3 Is The Avearge Value For Every Item Below*
     - tBodyAcc-mean()-X
     - tBodyAcc-mean()-Y
     - tBodyAcc-mean()-Z